bradlensing/DataEngineering-DataLake/README.md

 ### Data Lakes: S3 + Spark(Local) | Running Spark in Local Mode

 Using python module pyspark to run spark on local computer.
 Run it either in Juypter Notebooks or in python scripts.
-** WARNING: DO NOT USE THIS WITH LARGE DATASETS
+\*\* WARNING: DO NOT USE THIS WITH LARGE DATASETS

 [Data Lake on S3 with Spark (.ipynb file)](./3.1-DataLakeOnS3.ipynb)

 <hr>

-### Data Lakes: S3 + Spark(EMR) | Creating an AWS EMR Cluster running Spark
+### Creating an AWS EMR Cluster running Spark

 <details>
   <summary>In the AWS Console</summary>